TrendyOfficial/Imposter-Who/README.md

-# Free To Use Imposter Ganme
+# Free To Use Imposter Game
 (Based on NL, as requested)